TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *	addressing the reader (usage of 2nd person)
 * exclamation marks

 ❕ Even if the text promotes a *free* product, it is still regarded as promotion (it promotes for instance the benefits of eating beans) - if the author writes positively about something that could be bought and the text could appear under a product in a e-shop, this is more of a Promotion than Information/Explanation - annotate it as Promotion (of a Product).
-See examples of such instances [here](Promotion_Product_examples).
+See examples of such instances [here](Promotion_Product_examples){:target="_blank" rel="noopener"}.

 ❕ If the text describes a product or a service but is not subjective nor does it address the reader - annotate it as Information/Explanation (it is an objective description).
-See such instances [here](Information_Examples).
+See such instances [here](Information_Examples){:target="_blank" rel="noopener"}.

 ❕ If the text is an review (the author conveys her/his personal experience with the product), it is regarded as Review and not Promotion, although it could have some promotional features.

 ❔ How to differentiate between [Promotion of a Product](#promotion-of-a-product) and [Promotion of Services](#promotion-of-services)?
-See more details [here](promotion-of-product-vs-services).
+See more details [here](promotion-of-product-vs-services){:target="_blank" rel="noopener"}.
 If you are still unsure, annotate the text as Promotion.

 ❔ How to differentiate between [Opinion/Argumentation](#opinionargumentation) and Promotion?
-See more details [here](opinion-vs-promotion).
+See more details [here](opinion-vs-promotion){:target="_blank" rel="noopener"}.

 Examples: advertisement, description with intent to sell, e-shop.